jasnell/proposal-istypes/README.md

 The `Proxy.isProxy()` function will not throw an exception.

+*Note*: Due to the security issues around `Proxy`, host environments should be allowed to provide an option for forcing `Proxy.isProxy(value)` to always return `false`.
+For instance, Node.js could hypothetically provide a command-line argument like `--disable-isproxy`.

 ### Notes

+* Adding a new `%Builtin%` intrinsic object can be avoided by adding functions to an existing intrinisic, for instance `Object.isBuiltin()` or `Object.typeof()`.

 * Using `@@builtin` means that any object can lie about being a built-in by setting the `@@builtin` own property to whatever value it wants.
 This is by